The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

 Step 2: Blocking and Indexing

-Comparing every record to every other record (a Cartesian product) is computationally prohibitive at enterprise scale.
-A dataset of 10 million records would generate 50 trillion pairwise comparisons.
-Blocking partitions the data into subsets (blocks) that share a common attribute, such as the first three characters of a last name, ZIP code, or year of birth.
-Comparisons then occur only within blocks, reducing the number of pairs by 99% or more.
+Comparing every record to every other record is computationally prohibitive: a dataset of 10 million records would generate roughly 50 trillion pairwise comparisons.
+Blocking partitions data into subsets that share an attribute, such as the first three characters of a last name or a ZIP code, so comparisons occur only within blocks, cutting the number of pairs by orders of magnitude.

-The trade-off is that blocking can miss true matches where the blocking key itself contains an error.
-Multi-pass blocking (running separate blocking passes on different keys) and sorted neighborhood algorithms mitigate this risk.
-For example, a 500-bed hospital system processing 2 million patient records used three blocking passes (last name + DOB, SSN last four + ZIP, phone number) and achieved 99.7% recall while reducing pairwise comparisons from 2 trillion to 14 million.
+The trade-off is that blocking can miss true matches where the blocking key itself contains an error, which multi-pass blocking and sorted-neighborhood algorithms mitigate.
+A 500-bed hospital system processing 2 million patient records used three blocking passes (last name plus DOB, SSN last four plus ZIP, phone number) and achieved 99.7 percent recall while reducing pairwise comparisons from 2 trillion to 14 million.

 Step 3: Candidate Pair Generation

-Within each block, the system generates candidate pairs for detailed comparison.
-Efficient pair generation algorithms (such as sorted neighborhood with a sliding window) further reduce the comparison space while maintaining high recall.
-The output of this stage is a list of record pairs that will proceed to scoring.
+Within each block, the system generates candidate pairs for detailed comparison, and efficient algorithms such as sorted neighborhood with a sliding window further reduce the comparison space while maintaining high recall.
+The output is a list of record pairs that proceed to scoring.

 Step 4: Comparison and Scoring

-Each candidate pair is compared across multiple fields using the selected matching technique.
-Deterministic comparisons yield binary results (match or no match).
-Probabilistic and fuzzy comparisons produce similarity scores per field, which are combined into an overall match score.
-The comparison functions must be chosen to match the data type: Jaro-Winkler for names, normalized edit distance for addresses, exact comparison for dates, and phonetic encoding for fields prone to transliteration.
+Each candidate pair is compared across multiple fields using the selected technique.
+Deterministic comparisons yield binary results, while probabilistic and fuzzy comparisons produce per-field similarity scores combined into an overall match score, with the comparison function matched to the data type: Jaro-Winkler for names, normalized edit distance for addresses, exact comparison for dates, and phonetic encoding for transliteration-prone fields.

 MatchLogic displays match results with per-field confidence scores, showing exactly which algorithms fired and why each pair was classified as a match.